Geraldine Plunkett Dillon: Early life and family

-Role in Irish Independence
+Role in Irish independence

 Her brother, Joseph, was a signatory of the 1916 Proclamation, and Dillon actively supported his involvement with the Irish Volunteers and the Irish Republican Brotherhood.
 She helped to smuggle gelignite and ammunition into Dublin by taking delivery of the two bags in February 1914 from Liam Mellowes.
-She was a friend of Michael Collins, who she met through Joseph in 1915 to help her when she had been left to manage the family finances and property while her mother was visiting the United States.
+She was a friend of Michael Collins, whom she met through Joseph in 1915 to help her when she had been left to manage the family finances and property while her mother was visiting the United States.
 In 1916, Dillon was living with Joseph at Larkfield House in Kimmage, the grounds of which were used as an Irish Volunteers training camp.
-In the run up to Easter 1916, the house was home to large number of Volunteers who came from London, Liverpool, and Glasgow.
+In the run-up to Easter 1916, the house was home to a large number of Volunteers who came from London, Liverpool, and Glasgow.
 Joseph gave her a pistol, which she carried continuously in her jacket.

-On Easter Sunday 23 April 1916, she married Thomas Dillon, a chemistry lecturer she had met in University College Dublin, in Rathmines Church.
+On Easter Sunday 23 April 1916, she married Thomas Dillon, a chemistry lecturer whom she had met in University College Dublin, in Rathmines Church.
 Her brothers, George and Jack, were in attendance wearing their Volunteer uniforms, with Rory O'Connor was the best man.
 The wedding ceremony attracted the attention of the British forces, with a pair of "G-men" removed from the church by O'Connor and the Plunkett brothers.
 The wedding had been planned as a double wedding, with her brother Joseph planning to marry Grace Gifford, but he was occupied with the planning for Easter Monday.
 Dillon's husband was to take part in the events of Easter Rising, and was instructed to go to the Imperial Hotel on O'Connell Street on Easter Monday with Dillon after the wedding and to await orders there.
 The hotel was chosen specifically due to its view of the General Post Office, which was to be the centre of the Rising.
 As Thomas was a chemist, it was planned that he would be placed in charge of any chemical factories the Irish Volunteers captured to manufacture munitions and explosives, but this did not come to fruition.
-Instead the couple watched the events unfolding from the hotel.
+Instead, the couple watched the events unfolding from the hotel.
 When Rory O'Connor visited them to update them on progress, Dillon asked to be admitted into the GPO, but Joseph refused her permission.
 Instead, he ordered them back to Larkfield to start manufacturing explosives.
 They cycled back to the house through lines of British soldiers.
 The last time Dillon saw her brother was as she left the hotel when he was blowing up an empty tram on North Earl Street with a homemade bomb.